-1 Remuneration of Directors (Excluding Audit and Supervisory Committee Members and Outside Directors)
+1 Remuneration of Directors (Excluding Audit and

-The remuneration of directors (excluding Audit and Supervisory Committee Members and outside directors) consists of base remuneration, performance-linked remuneration, and stock remuneration from the viewpoint of reflecting business performance and sharing interests with shareholders.
+Supervisory Committee Members and Outside Directors) The remuneration of directors (excluding Audit and Supervisory Committee Members and outside directors) consists of base remuneration, performance-linked remuneration, and stock remuneration from the viewpoint of reflecting business performance and sharing value with shareholders.

-After revising the share remuneration system through a resolution passed at the 94th General Meeting of Shareholders, which was held on June 27, 2019, the standard for the remuneration of the Company's president was set at roughly 30% base remuneration, 40% performance-linked remuneration, and 30% stock remuneration (in the event that profit before income taxes reached ¥200.0 billion: calculated based on the fair value of stock award points granted during fiscal 2018), making for a remuneration structure in which the higher a director's position is, the greater his or her performance-linked remuneration will be.
-The Company has also established profit before income taxes as the core indicator for determining performance-linked remuneration and stock remuneration in order to reflect the results of the Company's business activities, including financial income and expenses, in these remunerations.
+After revising the share remuneration system through a resolution passed at the 94th General Meeting of Shareholders, which was held on June 27, 2019, the standard for the remuneration of the Company's president was set at roughly 30% base remuneration, 40% performance-linked remuneration, and 30% stock remuneration (in the event that profit before income taxes reached ¥200.0 billion; calculated based on the fair value of stock award points granted during fiscal 2018), making for a remuneration structure in which the higher a director's position is, the greater his or her performance-linked remuneration will be.
+Once pretax profit exceeds ¥200 billion, stock-based remuneration increases as a medium- to long-term incentive while performance-based remuneration's rate of increase progressively tapers off before plateauing once pretax profit exceeds ¥400 billion.
+Promoting MHI stock ownership by directors better aligns their interests with shareholders'.

+The benchmark used to calculate performance-linked and stock-based remuneration is pretax profit.
+Pretax profit was chosen to reflect the results of business operations inclusive of finance income/costs in performance-linked and stockbased remuneration.
 (However, there may be partial adjustment in terms of compensation computation based on assessment of the impact of changes in accounting principles).

-In fiscal 2019, the Company had a loss before income taxes of ¥32.6 billion, thus missing the target (initial forecast) of a profit of ¥210.0 billion, which was set at the start of fiscal 2019.
+In fiscal 2020, the Company had a profit before income taxes of ¥49.3 billion, thus missing the target (initial forecast) of a profit of ¥0 billion, which was set at the start of fiscal 2020.

-However, in calculating performance-linked remuneration for fiscal 2019, depending on the position of each individual director, we made partial corrections for the sake of fair remuneration commensurate with earnings for the term, such as by excluding the effect on the relevant earnings performance of write-downs on figures recorded for other fiscal years.
+However, in calculating performance-linked remuneration for fiscal 2020, we made partial corrections for the sake of fair remuneration commensurate with earnings for the term, such as by excluding the effect on the relevant earnings performance of write-downs on figures recorded for other fiscal years.

-Methods for Determining Each Type of Remuneration

-(Remuneration of directors who are not Audit and Supervisory Committee members (excluding outside directors))
+Methods for Determining Each Type of Remuneration (Remuneration of directors who are not Audit and Supervisory Committee members (excluding outside directors))